Ayodhya: Early medieval period

 According to Indologist Hans T. Bakker, the only religious significance of Ayodhya in the first millennium AD was related to the Gopratara tirtha (now called Guptar Ghat), where Rama and his followers are said to have ascended to heaven by entering the waters of Sarayu.

 In the 11th century, the Gahadavala dynasty came to power in the region, and promoted Vaishnavism.
 They built several Vishnu temples in Ayodhya, five of which survived till the end of Aurangzeb's reign.
 Hans Bakker concludes that there might have been a temple at the supposed birth spot of Rama built by the Gahadavalas (see Vishnu Hari inscription).
 In subsequent years, the cult of Rama developed within Vaishnavism, with Rama being regarded as the foremost avatar of Vishnu.
-Consequently, Ayodhya's importance as a pilgrimage centre grew.
+Between the 13th and 18th century, Ayodhya's importance as a pilgrimage centre grew.

 In 1226 AD, Ayodhya became the capital of the province of Awadh (or "Oudh") within the Delhi sultanate.
 Muslim historians state that the area was little more than wilderness prior to this.
 Pilgrimage was tolerated, but the tax on pilgrims ensured that the temples did not receive much income.

-Mughal and British period
+Mughal period

 Under Mughal rule, the Babri mosque was constructed in Ayodhya.
-The city was the capital of the province of Awadh (mispronounced as "Oudh" by the British), which is also believed to be a variant of the name "Ayodhya".
+The city was the capital of the province of Awadh (pronounced as "Oudh" by the British), which is also believed to be a variant of the name "Ayodhya".

 After the death of Aurangzeb in 1707 AD, the central Muslim rule weakened, and Awadh became virtually independent, with Ayodhya as its capital.
 However, the rulers became increasingly dependent on the local Hindu nobles, and control over the temples and pilgrimage centres was relaxed.

+British period

 In the 1850s, a group of Hindus attacked the Babri mosque, on the grounds that it was built over the birthplace of the Hindu deity Rama.
-To prevent further disputes, the British administrators divided the mosque premises between Hindus and Muslims.

-Ayodhya was annexed in 1856 by the British rulers.
+To prevent further disputes, British colonial authorities divided the mosque premises between Hindus and Muslims.
+Ayodhya was annexed in 1856 by the British East India Company (EIC).
 The rulers of Awadh were Shia, and the Sunni groups had already protested against the permissive attitude of the former government.
-The British intervened and crushed the Sunni resistance.
+The EIC intervened and managed to suppress the Sunni agitation.
 In 1857, the British annexed Oudh (Awadh) and subsequently reorganised it into the United Provinces of Agra and Oudh.